EdwinVW/dapr-workshop/Assignment02/step-by-step.md

 In order to complete this assignment, the following goals must be met:

-- The VehicleRegistrationService and FineCollectionService are running with Dapr.
+- The VehicleRegistrationService and FineCollectionService are both running with a Dapr sidecar.
-- The FineCollectionService uses the Dapr client for .NET to call the `/vehicleinfo/{licensenumber}` endpoint on the VehicleRegistrationService using Dapr service invocation.
+- The FineCollectionService uses the Dapr service invocation building block to call the `/vehicleinfo/{licensenumber}` endpoint on the VehicleRegistrationService.

 This assignment targets number **1** in the end-state setup: